ljacquin/wiser_genomic_prediction_rice/README.md

   * ```R -q --vanilla < src/test_requirements.R```
   <p> </p>

-* The ```R``` script ```src/rice_data_treatment_and_analysis/rice_data_reformatting_and_blups_lsmeans_computation.R``` performs data reformatting and phenotypic estimation using LS-means and BLUPs.
-The BLUPs incorporate principal coordinates of genotypes, derived from genomic data, as fixed effects to account for population structure.
+* The ```R``` script ```src/rice_data_treatment_and_analysis/rice_data_reformatting_and_blups_lsmeans_computation.R``` performs data reformatting and phenotypic estimation using LS-means and BLUP.
+The BLUP incorporate principal coordinates of genotypes, derived from genomic data, as fixed effects to account for population structure.

-* The ```R``` script ```src/rice_genomic_prediction_and_analysis/rice_wiser_genomic_prediction_trait.R``` performs, for each trait, the genomic prediction tasks and analyses for the phenotypes estimated using WISER, LS-means, and BLUPs.
+* The ```R``` script ```src/rice_genomic_prediction_and_analysis/rice_wiser_genomic_prediction_trait.R``` performs, for each trait, the genomic prediction tasks and analyses for the phenotypes estimated using WISER, LS-means, and BLUP.
 Note that this script also computes WISER's phenotypic estimates prior to the genomic prediction tasks.

-* For genomic prediction tasks and analyses, execute the following commands to make scripts and programs executable :
+* For genomic prediction tasks and analyses, execute the following commands to make scripts and programs executable:

   *  ```chmod u+rwx src/rice_genomic_prediction_and_analysis/*.sh```
   <p> </p>